pension-goals

 Personal pension goals

-You need to understand your own motivations and attitudes before thinking about specific pension goals.
+It helps to understand your own motivations and attitudes before thinking about specific pension goals.
 For example, how much certainty about your financial future do you need?
 Can you tolerate short-term risk?
 How much do your life’s necessities (as opposed to luxuries) cost you?
 Are you willing to be flexible about your discretionary spending habits?
 Are you single or do you have a dependant life partner?
 And do you hope to leave a substantial legacy after you (and your partner if any) have died?

 Mini pension goals versus outcomes

-Optimising outcomes
+Improving outcomes

 Pension Goals: What Should They Be?